Jump to Way of St. Francis Stages

 Corso Giacomo Matteotti and Clock TowerCorso Giacomo Matteotti and Clock Tower

 A few steps later you arrive in the central plaza square.
-The church with the rifugio for pilgrims is to your left (west), the Chiesa Santa Maria, shown below.
+The church with the rifugio for pilgrims is to your left (west), the Chiesa di Santa Maria, shown below.
 It is right beside the town hall, with the flags flying.

 Chiesa Santa Maria with RifugioChiesa Santa Maria with Rifugio